 36. Prem Gill

 Previously #35, 2017

 The money is flowing into Creative BC—the organization got a $1-million boost from the province in February and a promise for $7.5 million to create a new music fund—making CEO Gill more of a power player than ever in the creative industries scene.
-And what a scene it is: in February, B.C. surpassed Ontario as Canada’s top locale for film and TV production for the first time, thanks to Gill and co.’s work wooing streaming services like Netflix and Amazon Prime into town.
+And what a scene it is: B.C. has surpassed Ontario as Canada’s top locale for film and TV production, thanks to Gill and co.’s work wooing streaming services like Netflix and Amazon Prime into town.
 As one of the Globe and Mail’s 10 Women Who Matter in Film and TV and a recent winner of a Darpan Extraordinary Achievement Award for Corporate Engagement, her reach is recognized well beyond city limits.

 35. Harjit Singh Sajjan

 Previously #36, 2017

 One of B.C.’s highest-profile federal cabinet ministers, Sajjan had a quieter year in 2017.
 Not that he’s complaining.
 After having to apologize for exaggerating his role in a 2006 military operation in Afghanistan, this year the Vancouver South representative has been seen to stand firm on the country’s defence spending via a Maclean’s editorial and deliver on a peacekeeping promise in Mali.
 He also seemed to take the high road when he urged Prime Minister Justin Trudeau (on the latter’s otherwise disastrous trip to India) to meet with Punjab Chief Minister Amarinder Singh, who had earlier called Sajjan a Sikh separatist.